Abhishek7574/music_store_analysis_with_SQL/README.md

 **Employee Details:**

-Information about employees working in the music app Store.
+Information about employees working in the music Store.

 **Customer Details:**

-Details about the customers using the music app.
+Details about the customers coming the music Store.

 **Invoice:**